SeanMXD/BHRM-Studio/README.md

 ## Extensibility
 - **Unknown commands:** Any line not matching known patterns is stored as `"raw"` and editable as plain text.

+## Requirements

+- Python 3.8+
+- numpy
+- matplotlib
+- pyvista
+- pyvistaqt
+- qtpy

+Install dependencies with:
+pip install numpy matplotlib pyvista pyvistaqt qtpy

+## Usage

+Run the editor with:

+## Building an Executable

+You can use PyInstaller to build a standalone executable: pyinstaller bhrm_npc_editor.spec

 ---

 > If you need to remember how to add new point types, change the file format, or extend the GUI, look for the relevant parsing, plotting, and dialog code.